oracle/node-oracledb/INSTALL.md

 Oracle Client 11.2 if you need to connect to Oracle Database 9.2.

 A compiler is required.
-Use Visual Studio on Windows, gcc on Linux or Xcode on OS X.  When building with Node 4 onwards, it must support C++11.
+Use Visual Studio on Windows, gcc on Linux or Xcode on OS X.  When building with Node 4 onwards, the compiler must support C++11.
 Note the default compiler on Oracle Linux 6 and RHEL 6 does not have the required support.
 Install a newer compiler or upgrade to Oracle Linux 7.